mstksg/inCode/copy/entries/functor-combinatorpedia.md

-these techniques allow you to separate the assembly and inspection of your programs from the "running" of them.[^comparisons]  However, the main difference is that here we focus not just on products and sums, but many different varied and multi-purpose combinators --- a bona fide "zoo" of combinators.
-The fixed point is not "the end goal".
+these techniques allow you to separate the assembly and inspection of your programs from the "running" of them.[^comparisons]  However, the main difference is that here we focus not just on products and sums, but many different varied and multi-purpose combinators --- a "zoo" of combinators.
+The fixed point is *not* the end goal.

 [^comparisons]: On the surface, this functor combinator design pattern might
     look like it fills a similar space to effects systems and libraries like